jamietre/CsQuery/README.md

 The basic use in JS is this:

-    someAsyncAcion().then(success,failure);
+    someAsyncAcion().then(successDelegate,failureDelegate);

 When the action is resolved, "success" is called with an optional parameter from the caller; if it failed, "failure" is called.

 I decided to skip progress for now; handling the two callbacks in C# requires a bit of overloading because function delegates can have different signatures.
 The CsQuery implementation can accept any delegate that has zero or one parameters, and returns void or something.
 A promise can also be generically typed, with the generic type identifying the type of parameter that is passed to the callback functions.
 So the signature for `CreateFromUrlAsync` is this:

+    IPromise<ICsqWebResponse> CreateFromUrlAsync(string url, ServerConfig options = null)

+This makes it incredibly simple to write code with success & failure handlers inline.
+By strongly typing the returned promise, you don't have to cast the delegates, as in the original example: the `response` parameter is implicitly typed as `ICsqWebResponse`.
+If I wanted to add a fail handler, I could do this:

+    CQ.CreateFromUrlAsync(url, responseSuccess => {
+            LastUpdate = DateTime.Now;
+             ...
+        }, responseFail => {
+             // do something
+        });

+CsQuery provides one other useful promise-related function called `WhenAll`.
+This lets you create a new promise that resolves when every one of a set of promises has resolved.
+This is especially useful for this situation, since it means you can intiate several independent web requests, and have a promise that resolves only when all of them are complete.
+It works like this:

+    var promise1 = CQ.CreateFromUrlAsync(url);
+    var promise2 = CQ.CreateFromUrlAsync(url);

+    CsQuery.When.All(promise1,promise2).Then(successDelegate, failDelegate);

+You can also give it a timeout which will cause the promise to reject if it has not resolved by that time.
+This is valuable for ensuring that you get a resolution no matter what happens in the client promises:

+    // Automatically reject after 5 seconds

+    CsQuery.When.All(5000,promise1,promise2)
+        .Then(successDelegate, failDelegate);

+By the way - the basic API and operation for "when" was 100% inspired by Brian Cavalier's excellent [when.js](https://github.com/cujojs/when) project which I use extensively in Javascript.
+As time permits I will probably expand the C# implementation to include many of the other promise-related utility functions from his project.

 ### Options

+##### Rendering options

-There are a few options that mostly affect rendering.
+There are a few options that affect HTML rendering.
 These are set on the `Document` property of a `CQ` object.
 The static property

-    CQ.DefaultDomRenderingOptions
+    public static DomRenderingOptions CQ.DefaultDomRenderingOptions

 defines default options set for each new `CQ` instance created.
 You can assign them to any object after creation.
 The options are all boolean flags and can be combined.